simon9500/Computer-Modelling/README.md

 # Computer Modelling
-Work done in Python for the course Computer Modelling in 3rd year of my degree.
+Work done in Python for the course Computer Modelling in the 3rd year of my degree.

 To run type: